Smoothed Analysis for the Condition Number of Structured Real Polynomial Systems: Introduction

 \subsection{How to control accuracy and complexity of numerics in real algebraic geometry?}

-In the numerical linear algebra tradition, going back to von Neumann and Turing, condition numbers play a central role in the control of accuracy and speed of algorithms (see, e.g., \cite{bcss,cond} for further background).
+In the numerical linear algebra tradition, going back to von Neumann and Turing, condition numbers play a central role in the measurement of speed and the control of accuracy of algorithms (see, e.g., \cite{bcss,cond} for further background).
 Shub and Smale initiated the use of condition numbers for polynomial system solving over the field of complex numbers \cite{SS,Smale}.
-Subsequently, condition numbers played a central role in the solution of Smale's 17th problem \cite{beltran,bcannals,lairez}.
+Subsequently, condition numbers played a central role in the solution of Smale's 17th problem \cite{pardo,cond,lairez}.

 The numerics of solving polynomial systems over the real numbers is more subtle than complex case: small perturbations can cause the solution set to change cardinality.
 One can even go from having no real zero to many real zeros by an arbitrarily small change in the coefficients.
 This behaviour doesn't appear over the complex numbers as one has theorems (such as the Fundemantel Theorem of Algebra) proving that root counts are ``generically'' constant.
 Luckily, a condition number theory that captures these subtleties was developed by Cucker \cite{cucker}.
 Now we set up the notation and present Cucker's definition. \begin{dfn}[Bombieri-Weyl Norm] We set $x^\alpha\!:=\!x^{\alpha_1}_1\cdots x^{\alpha_n}_n$ where $\alpha\!:=\!(\alpha_1,\ldots,\alpha_n)$, and let $P=(p_1,\ldots,p_{n-1})$ be a system of homogenous polynomials with degree pattern $d_1,\ldots,d_{n-1}$.
 Let $c_{i,\alpha}$ denote the coefficient of $x^\alpha$ in a $p_i$.
 We define the {\em Weyl-Bombieri norms} of $p_i$ and $P$ to be, respectively,